FrancoLiberali/cql/docs/cql/preloading.rst

   to preload that the related object when doing a query.
   This is really just a facility that translates to using the JoinCondition of that relation and then the Preload method of the related model.
-- PreloadRelation() to preload all the related models of your model (only generated if the model has at least one relation).
+- PreloadRelations() to preload all the related models of your model (only generated if the model has at least one relation).

 Examples